Mainframe-Renewal-Project/sear-docs/interfaces/python/dataset.md

 print(result.result)
 ```

+You can see the full list of traits in [the traits/dataset section](https://mainframe-renewal-project.github.io/sear-docs/traits/dataset/)

 ### Altering a dataset profile

 The sample below sets the RACF user `SECADM` as the owner of the `LEONARD.LIB.HLASM` dataset profile and sets UACC to `READ`.